T T

 MISSION

-The Seweryn Udziela Ethnographic Museum in Cracow, being aware of the uniqueness of the oldest collected ethnographic collection in Poland entrusted to it, respectfully takes care of what our ancestors have instructed us to preserve, developing, disseminating and promoting its collections and promoting knowledge of the history and diversity of human cultures.
+Aware of the uniqueness of the oldest gathered ethnographic collection in Poland entrusted to it, the Seweryn Udziela Ethnographic Museum of Kraków, respectfully tends to what our ancestors have entrusted us to preserve, developing, disseminating and promoting its collections and spreading knowledge about the history and diversity of human cultures.

-Those who seek their roots, identity or inspiration are welcome visitors to all the Museum's facilities.
+Those who seek their roots, identity or inspiration are welcome guests in each and every one of the Museum's facilities.

-The heart of the Ethnographic Museum in Krakow is its collections - a unique, valuable and very diverse collection.
-A collection of objects, documents, works of art, in which each exhibit has its own story, linked to the history of a particular people.
-We present these testimonies of the past and these stories to living contemporaries, while caring for them with great care, preserving them and properly storing them for future generations.
+At the heart of the Ethnographic Museum in Krakow are its collections – a unique, valuable, and diverse collection.
+A collection of objects, documents, works of art, in which each exhibit has its own history, linked to the history of a given person.
+We present these testimonies of the past and these stories to those living today, while taking great care to preserve and store them properly for future generations.

-At the same time, the Museum continues to conduct research, describing the found world, searching for new contexts, interpreting phenomena, uncovering what is covered or not understood and conducting in-depth scientific discourse in the circles of scientific and cultural institutions.
+At the same time, the Museum continues to conduct research, describing the existing world, seeking new contexts, interpreting phenomena, revealing what is hidden or misunderstood, and engaging in deep scientific discourse within academic and cultural institutions.

 VISION